jarssoft/DvbMonitor/README.md

 Then use /dev/dvb/adapter0/dvr0 as standard input,

 <pre>
-cat /dev/dvb/adapter0/dvr0 |java Monitor
+cat /dev/dvb/adapter0/dvr0 |java -ea Monitor
 </pre>

 ...or use [dvbsnoop](https://dvbsnoop.sourceforge.net/) to get only one PID,

 <pre>
-dvbsnoop -s ts -b 5000 |java Monitor
+dvbsnoop -s ts -b 5000 |java -ea Monitor
 </pre>

 ...or give it an example transport stream from file:

 <pre>
-cat ../test.ts |java Monitor
+cat ../test.ts |java -ea Monitor
 </pre>

 ## SubtitleMonitor